 Cornish Art Lectures

-I lecture extensively on Cornish art and hold day-long seminars on the art colony at St Ives.
-I am included in the Directory of Lecturers approved by The National Association of Design and Fine Arts Societies (NADFAS) and lecture regularly to NADFAS groups and to other organisations, particularly Friends groups of Public Art Galleries.
+I lecture extensively on Cornish art and hold day-long seminars on a range of aspects of Cornish art.
+I am included in the Directory of Lecturers approved by The Arts Society (formerly NADFAS) and lecture regularly to Arts Society groups and to other organisations, particularly Friends groups of Public Art Galleries.
 I have led or taken part in a number of Symposiums organised by Tate St Ives and Penlee House Gallery, Penzance.

 The following are a selection of the lectures that I am currently offering, but there are many other Cornish art subjects that I have lectured on in the past, particularly relating to the artists of Newlyn and Lamorna.
 Do make contact if there is a particular subject that your group would like a talk on.

-Following the publication of my biography of Crosbie Garstin, entitled The Witty Vagabond, I am offering four separate lectures on his life:
+Following the publication of my biography of Crosbie Garstin in 2017, entitled The Witty Vagabond, I am offering three separate lectures on his life:

 1. "All the world is my field of glory" - The pre-War adventures of Crosbie Garstin